Elements of uniformly bounded word-length in groups: Virtually abelian groups

-Hence, the length of $g'$ is uniformly bounded by $M$.
+Hence the length of $g'$ is uniformly bounded by $M$.
 Since, automorphisms of $\mathbb{Z}/p\mathbb{Z}$ are the morphisms of the form $x\to x^k$ with $k$ coprime to $p$, and $H/H^p =(\mathbb{Z}/p\mathbb{Z})^d$, for every distinct integers $k,k'<p$, the corresponding automorphisms $F_{k},F_{k'}$ are distinct.
 These automorphisms have no fixed points except trivial element in $H/H^p$.
 This implies that the cardinality of the Aut-orbit of $g'$ is at least $\dfrac{p}{\vert G/H\vert} $ in $G/H^p$ which is unbounded when $p\to \infty$.
 This contradicts Lemma \ref{autom}.
 We conclude that $H\cap G_{bound}$ is trivial and since $G/H$ is finite, $G_{bound}$ is finite. \end{proof}

-It seems interesting to explore the group where the argument of Proposition \ref{th1} applies.
+It may be interesting to explore to which groups the argument of Proposition \ref{th1} applies.
 We ask in this context : is $G_{bound}$ finite for any virtually nilpotent group $G$? \begin{cor} Let $G$ be a finitely generated group.
 Either $G_{bound}$ has infinite index or $G$ is finite and we have equality $G=G_{bound}$. \end{cor}